keawe99/startup/notes.md

 For this deliverable, I am working on authenticating my users that login or create an account in sneakpeek360.
 Right now, I am having issues with my backend code with an internal server issue.
 This issue is specifically with the signUp.jsx file.
 Revise index.js and/or signUp.jsx files to see if they can fix those issues.

-As for loginPage.jsx, I am also having internal server errors.
-Here is the specific error that arises when I try to login: loginService.js:10
-POST http://localhost:5173/api/auth/login 500 (Internal Server Error)
-loginUser @ loginService.js:10
-handleSubmit @ loginPage.jsx:14
+I have figured out the internal server errors.
+It is because I was not running my index.js file while running my startup project in dev.
+I have opened a separate terminal and for everytime I want to dev my project, I run the node js file as well to ensure my data is being passed correctly as I test my project.
+A user can now sign up for an account in my project and log out if they want to.
+Right now, I am having trouble figuring out how to get a returning user to log in.
+Here is the error that I am getting thrown back from the browser's console:

-loginService.js:26 Login service error: SyntaxError: Unexpected end of JSON input loginUser @ loginService.js:26 await in loginUser handleSubmit @ loginPage.jsx:14 loginPage.jsx:18 Uncaught (in promise) ReferenceError: setError is not defined at handleSubmit (loginPage.jsx:18:7) handleSubmit @ loginPage.jsx:18
+loginService.js:26 Login service error: SyntaxError: Failed to execute 'json' on 'Response': Unexpected end of JSON input at loginUser (loginService.js:21:40) at async handleSubmit (loginPage.jsx:14:20)

-Could be because I don't have a current token assigned with my account?
-In other words, maybe it's because I haven't created an account yet?
-I doubt that but will need to dive deeper on what is going on.
-Check on why API (/api/auth/create) isn't registering correctly.
+Also, add a button where once a user logs in they can add photos on the web app.
+Also add css to the logout button.
+If time permits, create an account webpage where a user can view and edit their profile information.